smudger4/SDL_Pi_AM2315/README.md

 #
 # AM2315 Pure Python Library

-## Forked from SwitchDoc Labs March 2019 version in February 2021
+### Forked from SwitchDoc Labs March 2019 version in February 2021

-This is a forked of the SwitchDoc Labs AM2315 library.
+This is a fork of the SwitchDoc Labs AM2315 library.
 This fork fixes problems in the original library code that prevented it from running under Python 3 & adds a client that sends the readings from the sensor to [AWS IoT Core](https://aws.amazon.com/iot-core/).
 It makes use of the [AWS IoT Client SDK](https://github.com/aws/aws-iot-device-sdk-python-v2) to connect & send messages to IoT Core and requires credentials to be created as detailed in the [Developers Guide](https://docs.aws.amazon.com/iot/latest/developerguide/create-iot-resources.html).

 ## Dependencies